GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 Instead, I had to read **raw HTML** from websites and transform it into structured data.

-But be clear—the data you're looking for usually won’t be in the static source page when you right-click and "View Source."
+But be clear.
+The data you're looking for usually won’t be in the static source page when you right-click and "View Source."

 No, the real gold is in the **web requests** your browser sends to the server when you interact with a site.